The Thun Panorama, Swiss Gastronomic Museum, Scherzligen Church, small steam train, and splendid views can be enjoyed from Schloss Schadau Park

 The Swiss Gastronomy Museum (Schweizerisches Gastronomie Museum) in Schloss Schadau in Thun houses the cultural records of the Swiss hotel and gastronomic past.
 It exhibits literature, documents, and gadgets related to the gastronomic industry.
 Its library with around 7,000 titles includes the smallest cookery book in the world.

 The Swiss Gastronomic Museum is rather specialized and not a mainstream attraction.
 It is open only Tuesday, Wednesday and Thursday afternoons from 2 to 5 pm.
 (Closed on vacation days.)
 Admission is CHF7.

 Also in Schloss Schadau is the gourmet ARTS restaurant.
-This rather posh restaurant with bistro offers magnificent views of Lake Thun and the Bernese Alps in addition to high quality food (14 Gault Milau points).
+This rather posh restaurant with a bistro offers magnificent views of Lake Thun and the Bernese Alps in addition to high-quality food (14 Gault Milau points).

 The Thun Panorama in Schadau Park

 The Thun Panorama is the oldest existing 360° panorama painting in the world.
 It shows the town center of Thun at the start of the nineteenth century.
 It can be seen in a dedicated round building in Schadau Park.

 See the Wocher Thun Panorama Painting for more details.